physicsplay/Astrojourneys/README.md

 # Mission ATLAS — Astronomy-Themed Physics Games

-Mission ATLAS is a browser-based portfolio of upper-secondary physics games framed by **Big Ideas in Astronomy** and the **Astrojourneys** project.
+Mission ATLAS is a browser-based portfolio of upper-secondary physics games framed by **Big Ideas in Astronomy** and the **Astrojourneys** Project.
 Each mission turns a common student misconception into a playable decision problem: learners calculate, predict, test, fail safely, and try again.

 Current playable set in this repository: